 More recently, Danielle has expanded her involvement in the entertainment industry outside of acting and is now working on the Warner Brothers lot as a Development Assistant, and at the newly formed Production Company for Director Todd Phillips and Actor Bradley Cooper.
 During her two years at Warner Brothers, Danielle got to see firsthand the casting process for Jonah Hill’s new movie, sitting and discussing closely with the director and producers which gave her the incentive to want to teach fellow actors: preparation before an audition, auditioning techniques, cold readings, working on-camera, and learning to deal with the ups & downs of the entertainment industry.
 Danielle’s technique focuses on moment-to-moment acting and the philosophy of one of her acting mentors: “Keep it simple, keep it clear, but most of all be sincere.”

-At Phantom Projects, we strictly limit our class size to fifteen students in order to give them the individual attention they require to develop into working artists.
+At Phantom Projects, we strictly limit our class size in order to give them the individual attention they require to develop into working artists.
 Our classes are fun and welcoming, but we also push our students so they can reach their full potential.

 Call us at: 714.690.2900

 Email us at: firstname.lastname@example.org